open-telemetry/opamp-spec/specification.md

 Remote configuration, downloadable packages are a significant security risk.
-By sending a malicious server-side configuration or a malicious package the Server may compel the Agent to perform undesirable work.
+By sending a malicious Server-side configuration or a malicious package the Server may compel the Agent to perform undesirable work.
 This section defines recommendations that reduce the security risks for the Agent.